spencerclingo/startup/notes.md

 I did learn that the form method POST causes issues if I don't yet have the backend set up.
 So for now, all forms are using GET.

+I also learned about the !important tag, allowing elements to override previous style that might have been given.

 [//]: # ()
 [//]: # (```html)